Orlando Police Department: History

 A 2008 Orlando Weekly exposé described the Orlando Police Department as "a place where rogue cops operate with impunity, and there's nothing anybody who finds himself at the wrong end of their short fuse can do about it."
 A 2015 article about Val Deming's congressional campaign in The Atlantic stated that the Orlando Police Department "has a long record of excessive-force allegations, and a lack of transparency on the subject, dating back at least as far as Demings's time as chief."
 Demings responded with an op-ed in the Orlando Sentinel, writing, "Looking for a negative story in a police department is like looking for a prayer at church", adding, "It won't take long to find one."
 In the same op-ed, she cast doubt on video evidence that conflicts with officers' statements in excessive force cases, writing, "a few seconds (even of video) rarely capture the entire set of circumstances."

 In 2010, an Orlando police officer flipped 84-year-old World War II veteran Daniel Daley over his shoulder after the man became belligerent, throwing him to the ground and breaking a vertebra in his neck.
 Daley alleged excessive force and filed a lawsuit.
 The police department cleared the officer as "justified" in using a "hard take down" to arrest Daley, concluding he used the technique correctly even though he and the other officer made conflicting statements.
 Demings said "the officer performed the technique within department guidelines" but also that her department had "begun the process of reviewing the use of force policy and will make appropriate modifications."
 A federal jury ruled in Daley's favor and awarded him $880,000 in damages.

-John W. Mina was chief of police from 2014 to 2018.
+John Mina was chief of police from 2014 to 2018.
 The OPD together with the Orange County Sheriff's Office responded to the Orlando nightclub shooting in 2016.
 An OPD officer ultimately shot and killed shooter Omar Mateen after he fired on the responding officers.

 In 2017, Master Sgt.
 Debra Clayton was shot and killed by a man who was wanted in the death of his pregnant ex-girlfriend.
 A deputy of the sheriff's office also died in the ensuing pursuit of the suspect.

 In 2019, an Orlando Police officer arrested a 6-year-old girl after she kicked a school staff member during a tantrum, and a 6-year-old boy later that same day.
 The officer was terminated.

 In 2022, the OPD was kicked out of the Active Bystandership for Law Enforcement (ABLE) training program after an instructor wrote to ABLE stating that officers were not taking the full eight hours of the class.

 Since the establishment of the Orlando Police Department, 15 officers have died in the line of duty.